Coral Gables Library today

 The Coral Gables Branch Library is a resource that meets many community needs – it’s a place where patrons can interact with neighbors, read, study, use 36 public computers or access free WiFi.
 Every day patrons participate in a number of special programs, including the early literacy initiative Reading Ready Storytimes, teen gaming, book clubs, musical and cultural performances, educational and learning workshops, and a once-a-month service to renew your drivers license or vehicle registration.

 The Coral Gables Branch Library contains a number of interesting and historic art and artifacts, including the beautiful 15 ft Coral Gables glazed ceramic tile mural by artist Kay Pancoast, a collection of oil paintings -- and even the original Raggedy Ann & Andy dolls owned by author Johnny Gruelle.
-View the collection here (PDF), which was updated by Jane Maranos, Library Advisory Board Vice Chair.
+View the collection here.
+(PDF), which was updated by Jane Maranos, Library Advisory Board Member and former Vice Chair.

 Discover the Coral Gables Branch Library Butterfly Garden.